Azure-Labs-IT/Lab-1-Azure/README.md

 <h2>Labs walk-through:</h2>

+<h2>Azure Account Creation:</h2>
 <p align="center">
-Visit Microsoft Azure website and click on Get Started: <br/>
+Before creating a Resource Group and/or a Storage Account or any kind of resource you will need an Azure Account.
+To create one visit Microsoft Azure website and click on Get Started: <br/>
 <img src="https://github.com/Azure-Labs-IT/Lab-1-Azure/blob/main/Get%20Started.png" height="80%" width="80%" alt="Get Started"/>
 <br />
 <br />